 A more common mistake however is to ask a good question, but to frame it in a way that makes it difficult to interpret the tarot results.
 Tarot readings are excellent tools for providing insight and understanding to a question, and (at times) providing insight into the future of a situation.
 The more you practice with tarot, the better you will become at the latter.

 Don't worry if your first few readings seem a little confusing.
-Tarot, like all skills, takes years of practice to master.
-If you're a beginning reader, try simple 3 card spreads or even 1 card Yes No Tarot readings before you tackle the larger spreads like the Celtic Cross.
+Performing accurate tarot readings, like all skills, takes years of practice to master.
+If you're a beginning reader, try simple 3 card spreads or even 1 card tarot and Yes No Tarot readings before you tackle the larger spreads like the Celtic Cross spread.
 Many readers don't tackle larger spreads until they have been reading tarot for many years.

-If you enjoy iFate's tarot card readings, be sure to try iFate's free love tarot readings which focus on questions of romance and relationships.
+If you enjoy iFate's tarot card readings online, be sure to try iFate's free Yes or No tarot readings which are perfect for quick yes or no questions.

 Also be sure to stop in over at iFate's extremely popular I Ching readings which make understanding the I Ching easy for beginners.